Charleston School of Law Commencement

 In high school, Kayla Rivera felt certain she wanted to be a Physician’s Assistant — until she saw blood.

-So, Rivera pressed on, attending the University of California, Santa Barbara where she studied Philosophy with an emphasis in Public Policy and Ethics before eventually deciding on Charleston School of Law.
+So, Rivera pressed on, attending the University of California, Santa Barbara, where she studied Philosophy with an emphasis in Public Policy and Ethics before eventually deciding on Charleston School of Law.

-“Something I really value about the Charleston School is the tight knit community,” said Rivera, who will earn her Juris Doctor on May 10.
+“Something I really value about the Charleston School is the tight-knit community,” said Rivera, who will earn her Juris Doctor on May 10.

-Over the past three years Rivera has developed relationships with students that have led to lifelong friendships.
+Over the past three years, Rivera has developed relationships with students that have led to lifelong friendships.

 “We’re all from different walks of life,” she said.
 “Some have children, some are married, some are single … all these different people have given me so many unique perspectives, and so many opportunities to just learn in a different way because they all have diverse backgrounds.
 They’re my best friends.”

-Rivera added, “Externships are the way that you become immersed in what it means to be a practicing lawyer.
-It’s hard to learn that in a classroom setting.
-My internships and externships in Charleston have been invaluable.
+“Externships are the way that you become immersed in what it means to be a practicing lawyer,” she said.
+“It’s hard to learn that in a classroom setting.
 Having experience outside of the classroom is what prepares you and gives you confidence to be the best attorney that you can be.”

 Charleston Law offers a variety of internships and externship programs that give students hands-on experience in the practice of law.

-“She is someone that I had my first year and she has the most wonderful energy; so upbeat, loves her career,” said Rivera.
+“She is someone that I had my first year with, and she has the most wonderful energy; so upbeat, loves her career,” said Rivera.
 “I want to be Professor Zisk.
 The opportunity to know her as a student is wonderful because she’s such a good teacher, but she’s a much better person.”

 CAMPUS NEWS